Equality methods and hashcodes

 Hash equality: object.hash()

-performance by splitting the stored pairs into “buckets” and assigning each bucket a
+search performance by splitting the stored pairs into “buckets” and assigning

 x.hash()takes no parameters and returns a string based on the state ofx- Calling